Zapped!: Production

 The film used several techniques to capture the feel of its high school setting for nostalgic fans.
 It was filmed largely at John Marshall High School in Los Angeles during the spring of 1981 with the students as extras.
 The storyline rarely leaves the high school.
 The students talk mostly about social life and college plans, while the prom is in the gym.
 The senior trip is to the local amusement park.
 Of the major stars, however, only Felice Schachter was still a high school student when the film was shot.
-In fact, she missed her own pro to shoot the prom sequence in the film.
+In fact, she missed her own prom to shoot the prom sequence in the film.

 The film used a body-double for Heather Thomas' nude scenes, as she refused to remove her own clothes; further controversy was generated when a complaint was filed by Thomas about a likeness of her head being pasted onto someone else's nude body.

 Scott Baio and Willie Aames worked together again the following year on the sitcom Charles in Charge.